jonmason/meta-arm/meta-gem5/documentation/gem5-arm64.md

-# Gem5 Arm64 Platform Support in meta-arm-platforms
+# Gem5 Arm64 Platform Support in meta-gem5

 ## Howto Build and Run